 “Do whatever it takes to avoid fooling yourself into thinking something is true that is not, or that something is not true that is.”

 – Neil deGrasse Tyson

 Before we tease apart the difference between science and scientism, we need a refresher on the scientific method.
-Don’t worry, we won’t go all the way back to your 10th grade biology class, and you won’t need to dissect a fetal pig. (#nightmares)
+Don’t worry, we won’t go back to your 10th-grade biology class, and you won’t need to dissect a fetal pig. (#nightmares)